Osedea/react-native-opengraph-kit/README.md

 # react-native-opengraph-kit
-A set of components and utils useful to extract opengraph data directly from your react-native app
+A set of components and utils useful to extract opengraph data directly from your react-native app, with almost no dependency.

 For react-native v0.26+